 What structure layout is recommended for mobile viewing?
 How many pixels should buttons be?
 How many pixels should separate elements?
 Should you use the “hover” effect?
 Should form labels be inside or outside?

-My name is Cosmin Serban, Professional Services Design Consultant at Instapage.
-You may be asking, What makes Cosmin qualified to write on mobile landing page design?
+My name is Cosmin Serban, Director of Design Services at Instapage.
+You may be asking, What makes Cosmin qualified to write on mobile post-click landing page design?

 - Partnered with customers to ensure their message is getting across and their visitors have a good experience that eventually leads to a conversion

-Mobile landing page design: What to know before you begin
+Mobile post-click landing page design: What to know before you begin

 Let’s start with the most important differences between the desktop and mobile experience.